Iran war: markets have a short memory for conflict and a long memory for consequence – defence and AI

 Lithium is the cleanest expression

 Lithium sits at the intersection of EVs, stationary storage, drones, and robotics.
-The recent quarterly commentary is doing the work for us:
+Recent quarterlies paint a picture.

 South Korean and Japanese offtakers are approaching Australian juniors directly because they cannot secure supply through conventional channels.
-The market is tightening in front of consensus, not behind it.
+So it seems the market is tightening in front of consensus, not behind it.

 Where the value sits – lithium, copper, gold, silver, rare earths, tungsten and tin

-The developer end of the lithium curve is where the asymmetry lives.
-Producers will rerate.
-Developers with quality assets, jurisdictional advantage, and proximity to existing infrastructure will rerate harder.
+The developer end of the lithium curve is where the asymmetry lies.
+Producers will rerate, but developers with quality assets, jurisdictional advantage, and proximity to existing infrastructure will rerate harder.

-Silver is finally moving with conviction after years of trading as a junior partner to gold.
+Silver is moving with conviction after years of trading as a junior associate to gold.
+The metal hit an all-time high of US$121.62/oz on January 29, 2026, and even after a sharp retracement, sits well above its long-term range.
 The industrial bid, solar, electronics, and increasingly defence, is structural rather than cyclical.
-ASX silver exposure is thin, which makes the names that do exist disproportionately leveraged to the move.
+Silver Institute and Metals Focus are forecasting a sixth consecutive year of structural deficit in 2026, with 762 million ounces drawn from global stockpiles since 2021 to cover the gap.
+ASX silver exposure is thin compared with North American peer markets, which makes the names that do exist disproportionately leveraged to the move.

 Sources